 Case studies and key “surgery” time to give advice on your issues will also be covered on this course.

-We encourage participants to let us have advance copies of any pay policies, agreements and news about prevailing issues so we can incorporate these into the training
+We encourage participants to let us have advance copies of any pay policies, agreements and advise on prevailing issues so we can incorporate these into the training

 Finally, our course will provide information about external sources of help and advice in this ever changing complex legal and business environment.